Willyb15/Data-Science-Python/week4/day8-class_cont/matt_drury/magic-methods-lesson.md

 ```
 This is not so useful.
 The only interesting information we get out of this is the name of the class associated with the object.
 If we really want our users to feel that our `SymmetricDict` is just like a regular dictionary, it would be good to have print work that way too.

-The `__str__` magic method controlls how our object will be converted to a string, which is what happens when we print something.
+The `__str__` magic method controls how our object will be converted to a string, which is what happens when we print something.

 ```python
 $ str(sym_dict)